(Information updated 31st October 2020)

 The process for applying or notifying NHS England of an NHS mail address was simplified in June 2020 and is set out below.

 Once the form is submitted, NHS Digital will contact you directly with the information provided to go through the authentication process and will then set the accounts up.
-This will take on average one week to set up.
+This will take up to two weeks to set up.

 If you require further help completing this form, or for other NHS mail enquiries, please email: firstname.lastname@example.org